chef/chef-web-docs/content/templates.md

 {{< readfile file="content/reusable/md/template.md" >}}

-The `templates` directory does not exist by default in a cookbook.
+The `templates` directory doesn't exist by default in a cookbook.
 Generate the `templates` directory and a template file from the `chef-repo/cookbooks` directory with the command:

 ```bash